 4. Afghan Retriever

-An Afghan Retriever is a truly athletic canine.
-Both parent breeds were bred for hunting and can exhibit physical prowess, but they are just as comfortable spending a calm evening at home with their owners.
+An Afghan Retriever is a truly athletic canine that’s versatile enough for all types of work.
+Both parent breeds were bred for hunting and can exhibit physical prowess.
+However, they are just as comfortable spending a calm evening at home with their owners.

-In terms of build, Afghan Retrievers tend to be a bit more slender, favoring the body structure of the Afghan Hound parent.
+In terms of build, Afghan Retrievers tend to be a bit more slender, favoring the body structure of Afghan Hounds.
 But since both parents have long coats, there’s little doubt that a hybrid between the two will produce a similar result.

 5. Alaskan Goldenmute

-Now here is a proud-looking hybrid.
+The Alaskan Goldenmute is a proud-looking hybrid.
 And they’ve got a longer history than most hybrids, likely first popping up upwards of 200 years ago.
+Half Alaskan Malamute and half Golden Retriever, this dog is a great option.

-Do it right and you’ll be rewarded with a loyal, energetic companion who is ready to shower you with affection and accompany you on any adventure.
+Do it right and you’ll be rewarded with a loyal, energetic companion who is ready to shower you with a lot of affection.
+Another great plus is that they can accompany you on any adventure.
+These dogs are perfect for those with active lifestyles.

 6. Golden Bullmastiff

 Bullmastiffs are known as gentle, albeit drooling, giants who make courageous partners.
-When bred with a Golden Retriever, the size might be toned down, but their loyalty remains steadfast!
+Though when bred with a Golden Retriever, the size might be toned down a bit.
+The good news is that their loyalty will remains steadfast in the hybrid.

 7. American Gointer